BushLife - A Guide to Snowmobiling

 Also, remember that measuring ice thickness in one particular spot means absolutely nothing a little further down.

-It completely boggles my mind that we carry life jackets on boats in case we need them – by the way, it’s also law.
-Yet when facing the risk of swimming in ice cold water, with heavy winter clothes, boots, helmet, etc. most don’t bother to gear up.
+It completely boggles my mind that we carry life jackets on boats in case we need them – by the way, it’s also the law.
+Yet when facing the risk of swimming in ice-cold water, with heavy winter clothing, snowmobile boots, a helmet, etc., most don’t bother to gear up.
 Without the proper gear, you might last 10-20 minutes in cold water.
 The shock it gives the muscles is tremendous, and you’ve got multiple factors working against you.
 If you manage to escape and it’s cold enough outside, you may only have as little as 10 minutes to get dry and into a warm place.
 Please think about that very carefully.

 Ice Safety Picks